basecamp/policies/privacy/index.md

 We don’t collect any characteristics of protected classifications including age, race, gender, religion, sexual orientation, gender identity, or gender expression.
 You may provide these data voluntarily, such as if you include a pronoun preference in your email signature when writing into our Support team.

 We also do not collect any biometric data.
-You are given the option to add a picture to your user profile, which could be a real picture of you or a picture of something else like your spirit animal.
+You are given the option to add a picture to your user profile, which could be a real picture of you or a picture of something else that represents you best.
 We do not extract any information from profile pictures: they are for your use alone.

 ## When we access or share your information